Dec 3, 2020 (Updated Feb 26, 2021)

-First, there isn’t plenty of money, yet.
-Giving 256 million adults the average truck driver salary of $67 thousand per year would cost $17 trillion.
+First, there isn’t plenty of money, not yet.
+Giving 256 million adults the average truck driver salary of $67,000 per year would cost $17 trillion.
 For reference, that’s 4 times the entire current federal budget:

 Both of these responses boil down to “your argument for UBI is premised on some future that’s not here yet”.
 If 30 years from now the economy is 50x bigger and all the jobs are gone, these responses are moot.